Personal Injury Case Studies

 International Travel Litigation Group Claims

-This claim, which was conducted by Mr David Dickie, settled for £9,000, shortly before a trial in Stoke on Trent County Court.
+This claim settled for £9,000, shortly before a trial in Stoke on Trent County Court.

 Whilst on a package holiday with First Choice PLC in Fuerteventura, our client was walking off an entertainment bar stage at a holiday resort when he slipped on some liquid on the floor and fell.